crossbario/autobahn-python/doc/WAMPv2.md

 # Programming with WAMP

-This document gives an introduction for pgroamming with WAMP in Python using **Autobahn**|Python.
+This document gives an introduction for programming with WAMP in Python using **Autobahn**|Python.

 We will cover: